Gone Girl (novel): Part 3

 Amy returns to North Carthage, where Nick is recently out on bond.
 She fabricates a story for investigators that she was kidnapped from home and imprisoned by Desi before killing him to escape; her diary entries were melodramatic and she is glad to be back with Nick.
 Nick, Detective Boney, and Go know she is lying but have no proof.
 Nick is forced to return to married life with Amy as the media storm dies down.

 Amy begins writing her memoir of the fabricated events, and Nick privately begins writing an exposé of Amy's deceptions.
 Amy uses Nick's semen, which they had saved at a fertility clinic, to inseminate herself, and forces him to delete his book by threatening to keep him from their unborn child.
 Nick complies, dedicating himself to the role of a perfect husband.
+On the eve of Amy's due date, Nick momentarily drops the act and reveals the pity he feels for Amy, deeply unsettling her.